MeltwaterArchive/storyplayer/devices/saucelabs.md

 Just wait for it to say _Connected!
 You may start your tests._, and then you can run your Storyplayer tests, and Sauce Labs will automatically reconfigure its browsers to make their network connections through Sauce Connect.

 If you don't use Sauce Connect for a period of time, it will automatically shut itself down.
-It's also a good idea to restart it periodically (Sauce Labs call this keeping it 'fresh').
+It's also a good idea to restart it periodically (Sauce Labs call this keeping it 'fresh') to deal with memory leaks and the like.

 ## Testing Websites Behind HTTP Basic Auth